Grandparents' Child Custody Rights In Florida Family Law

-I emphasize this because grandparents have also called my office merely to express their disapproval of how their son or daughter raises their grandchildren.
+I emphasize this because grandparents have also called my office merely to express their disapproval of how their sons or daughters raise their grandchildren.
 They want to know what can be done.
 Unless the parents have abandoned, abused, or neglected their children, I tell them to just advise the younger generation how to be better parents.
 Florida respects the right of biological parents to raise their children free from outside interference (within reason).

 (3) Adoption By Grandparents With Parental Consent